Traffic & Safety

 The location and construction of mailboxes shall conform to the rules and regulations of the U.S. Postal Service and the following Ottawa County Road Commission standards.
 These standards are based on guidelines established by the American Association of State Highway and Transportation Officials.

-Any mailbox that is in violation of these regulations shall be immediately removed by the owner upon notification by the road commission.
-If the owner has not removed the mailbox, the road commission, in accordance with M.S.A.
-9.251, will issue the owner an Encroachment Removal Order, whereupon the owner will be granted 30 days to remove the unacceptable mailbox.
+Mailboxes, attachments, or support systems not consistent with the OCRC's Mailbox Installation Policy shall be deemed an unauthorized encroachment, and shall be immediately removed by the owner upon written notification by the Road Commission.
+If the owner has not removed the mailbox, the Road Commission, in accordance with relevant provisions of Michigan law, including MCL 247.171 et. seq., , shall issue the owner a Removal Order, whereupon the owner will be granted 30 days to remove the unacceptable mailbox.
 Thereafter, the mailbox will be removed by the Road Commission at the owner’s expense.

 How are speed limits determined and by whom?